Santa María School massacre: The 18 Pence Strike and the massacre

 On December 10, 1907, a general strike broke out in Tarapacá Province.
 This was the start of the 18 Pence Strike (la huelga de los 18 peniques), the name referring to the size of the wage being demanded by workers in one particular mining occupation, workers known as jornaleros.
 A large contingent of strikers traveled to the provincial capital, the port city of Iquique, carrying the flags of Chile, Peru, Bolivia, and Argentina.
 As workers from other nitrate works swelled the ranks of this movement, nearly all commerce and industry in the north of the country was brought to a halt.
 The demands published by the strikers on December 16 in a memorial were as follows:

 On December 16, thousands of striking workers from other industries arrived at Iquique in support of the nitrate miners' demands upon the provincial authorities, with the aim of prodding the authorities to act.
 Previous entreaties to the government, in particular petitions presented by delegations in 1901, 1903, and 1904, had been fruitless.

 The national government in Santiago sent extra regiments by land and sea to reinforce the two regiments stationed in Iquique.
-President Pedro Montt appointed General Roberto Silva Renard to handle the situation.
+President Pedro Montt appointed Renard to handle the situation.
 Silva Renard, under confidential orders from the minister of the interior, Rafael Sotomayor, was ordered to use all necessary means to force the miners to dissolve and return to work.

 More and more worker contingents joined the strike by the day.
 It has been estimated that by December 21 the strikers in Iquique numbered ten to twelve thousand.
-Soon after the journeys to Iquique began, this great conglomeration of workers met in Manuel Montt plaza and at the Santa María School, asking the government mediate between them and the bosses of the foreign (English) nitrate firms to resolve their demands.
+Soon after the journeys to Iquique began, this great conglomeration of workers met in Manuel Montt plaza and at the Santa María School, asking the government to mediate between them and the bosses of the foreign (English) nitrate firms to resolve their demands.
 For their part, the bosses refused to negotiate until the workers went back to work.